 Have you ever wondered what leads one person to achieve success in life over another?
-Maybe you’re looking for that one key to unlock a better future or maybe you want to help someone else succeed in life.
+Maybe you’re looking for that one key in life to unlock a better future or maybe you want to help someone else succeed.
 Here at Finally Family Homes, it’s our mission to care for vulnerable youth, primarily kids who are aging out of the foster care system, by providing what they need to succeed independently.

 In order to do that well, we must first determine how to have a successful life.
 After a lot of research, we’ve come up with 10 Keys to Success in Life.
 Whatever your goals, these 10 keys have been identified as essential tools to achieving successful outcomes, and they are what we plan to teach youth at Finally Family Homes.